LETMETYPEAUSERNAME/Eazy-Stealer/README.md

 # Eazy Stealer #
-The Eazy Stealer is one of the most high quality stealers currently on the market made in Python
+The Eazy Stealer is one of the most high quality stealers currently on the market made in Python.

 ------------